-If you are an outpatient, you will need to have someone with you to accompany you home - you should not return alone to an empty house.
-You (or your friend or family member who is with you) should be asked to confirm that:
+If you are an outpatient, you will need to have someone with you to accompany you home, as it’s important that you aren’t alone when leaving hospital.
+You, or your friend or family member who is with you, should be asked at the hospital to confirm that:

 - you will be accompanied home and have someone with you for 24 hours after treatment

 - you will not drive during your course of treatment, or until the psychiatrist has told you it’s ok

 - you will not drink alcohol for at least 24 hours after treatment, or until you have been told it’s ok

 - you will not sign any legal documents for at least 24 hours after treatment, or until you have been told it’s ok.